cemleme/ccfv/README.md

 We need a solution to allow users to donate with less gas fees.

 Now let's imagine Frank; he prefers Avalanche for its low fees and fast transactions, but his donations are lost to a project anchored solely on Ethereum.
-Mark and Britney face similar issues with their favored chains, Polygon and BNB Chain, respectively.
+Mark and Britney face similar issues with their favored chains, Polygon and BNB Chain respectively.

 Imagine the miss of donations on all these different chains if we process on only 1 blockchain.